 As well-intended as some aspects of the early programs may have been, they were often undercut by misdirected or countervailing policy.
 The Truman administration Housing Act of 1949 fell far short of its goal to provide "a decent home and suitable living environment for every American family".
-Attempting to demonstrate its commitment to urban redevelopment and to the provision of public housing, the administration promised 810,000 units over a six-year period (Lord, cited in Pit & van Vliet, 1988, 206).
-It was twenty years, however, before that goal was achieved (ibid.).
-The Housing

-Act of 1954 created by the Eisenhower administration placed even greater emphasis on less federal involvement.
+Attempting to demonstrate its renewed commitment to urban redevelopment and to the provision of public housing, the administration promised 810,000 units over a six year period (Lord, cited in Pit & van Vliet, 1988, 206).
+It was twenty years, however, before that goal was achieved (ibid).
+The Housing Act of 1954 created by the Eisenhower administration placed greater emphasis then ever before on less federal involvement.
 It encouraged private initiatives and required that local governments provide a workable plan for community development in order to access federal funds.
 A provision requiring that units demolished by urban renewal (slum clearance) be replaced one for one was never adhered to.

 The Department of Housing and Urban Development (HUD), was created with the Housing Act of 1965.
 Programs for home ownership and rental housing assistance created by HUD (Act of 1968) were, from their very beginnings, plagued with scandal and corruption and subsequently suspended in 1973.
-The Housing and Community Development Act of 1974 reflected the interests of the private sector by introducing subsidy programs which are still in effect today.
+The Housing and Community Development Act of 1974 (Nixon administration) more clearly reflected the interests of the private sector than any public housing policy since the 1950's, and introduced subsidy programs which are still in effect today.
 (See Marcuse, 327-376 in van Vliet, 1990, for more discussion on housing acts)